stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

-_[crosstalk]_ Oh, come now, nothing?
+_(crosstalk)_ Oh, come now, nothing?

 #### HARTRO

-You jest.
+You-- you jest.
 No really.
 No, it is a *joy* to work for Stellar Firma.
 I mean, bless the Board I have come to where I have come.
-You know, everyday as I smack my face on the floor of my cubicle and alight into action to come and deliver line managerial dictation and-- and *joy*.
+You know, everyday as I smack my face on the floor of my cubicle and alight into action to come and deliver line managerial dictation and-- and-- and* joy*.
 I just feel like I am the luckiest woman to serve the Board.
 I love my job!

 #### SIGMUND